-He said that based on his analysis of Mr. Weaver's results, Option 1A (i.e. install the SCR and renew the Lease) is the preferred alternative at this time.
+Mr. Rutter stated that based on his analysis of Mr. Weaver's results, Option 1A (i.e. install the SCR and renew the Lease) is the preferred alternative at this time.
 Pub.
 Ex.
 1 at 5.
-He said the revenue requirement impact on ratepayers is minimized through this option, the need to replace the capacity and energy produced is minimized and the 2018 IRP should evaluate all options consistent with current generation capacity consistent with expected load requirements and will allow for a complete look at the need for Rockport Unit 2 beyond the Lease termination date.
+He said the revenue requirement impact on ratepayers and the need to replace the capacity and energy produced is minimized through this option.
+Mr. Rutter recommended that the Commission order I&M in its 2018 IRP to evaluate all options consistent with current generation capacity consistent with expected load requirements, including an examination of the need for and financial viability of Rockport Unit 2 beyond the Lease termination date.
 Pub.
 Ex.
 1 at 5-6.

-He noted that basic inputs that I&M chose and considered reasonable for the model used in this case could change.
-He added that the probability of more (or fewer) environmental rules requiring more (or less) capital and O&M expense can materially impact a decision to retrofit a specific generating unit.
+Mr. Rutter pointed out that basic inputs that I&M chose and considered reasonable for the model in this case could change.
+He stated that the probability of more (or fewer) environmental rules requiring more (or less) capital and O&M expense can materially impact a decision to retrofit a specific generating unit.
 Pub.
 Ex.
 1 at 6.
 Mr. Rutter recommended that I&M install the Unit 2 SCR, but it should also review the balance of its options and model for future generation alternatives in the 2018 IRP.
 Pub.
 Ex.
 1 at 7.

 Mr. Rutter testified that a simple analysis of I&M's proposal looks at the immediate and total ratepayer cost.
 Pub.
 Ex.
 1 at 7.
 He said under I&M's proposal, the cost to retrofit Rockport Unit 2 with SCR technology is approximately \$274.2 million.
 He said the cost to terminate the Lease at December 31, 2019 is \$716 million.
 He said Indiana ratepayers would be responsible for paying their allocated portion of I&M's costs, whether it is installation or termination.
 Pub.
 Ex.
 1 at 7.
 He stated that the I&M share of the SCR Project cost is \$137.1 million, which would result in a rate increase for Indiana ratepayers of 1.6% collected through the existing CCTR.
 Pub.
 Ex.
 1 at 8.
-He said that assuming the Lease would terminate January 1, 2020, that the SCR retrofit technology was not implemented and that only the Lease termination costs were allowed to be recovered, the Indiana rate impact is an increase of 3.45% collected through the existing CCTR.
+Mr. Rutter testified that assuming the Lease terminated January 1, 2020, (with the SCR retrofit technology not implemented), and assuming only the Lease termination costs were allowed to be recovered, the Indiana rate impact would be an increase of 3.45% collected through the existing CCTR.
 He added that if I&M were allowed to not only recover the Lease termination costs in the form of annual depreciation or amortization, but also a return on the net unrecovered Lease termination cost, less accumulated depreciation or amortization, the rate impact is an increase in rates of 6.44% collected through the existing CCTR.
 Pub.
 Ex.
 1 at 8; Attachment ETR-1.

 Mr. Rutter stated (p.
-9) that the OUCC recommends the Commission allow I&M to install SCR technology on Rockport Unit 2, and require I&M to robustly model generating alternatives to the generation provided under the Lease agreement for Rockport Unit 2 in its next IRP.
+9) that the OUCC recommends the Commission allow I&M to install SCR technology on Rockport Unit 2, and require I&M to robustly model generating alternatives to the generation provided under the Lease agreement for Rockport Unit 2 in its 2018 IRP.